tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis/README.md

 # Unikernel-based Deferrable Server Analysis

-The repository is used to reproduce the evaluation from
+[The repository on Github](https://github.com/tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis) is used to reproduce the evaluation from

 _Unikernel-Based Real-Time Virtualization under Deferrable Servers: Analysis and Realization_

 for ECRTS 2022.

-This document is organized as follows:
+This document is explaining how to use the artifact to repeat the experiments presented in the paper, i.e., Section 6.1.
+Due to the nature of a close-source project with the company, i.e., EMVICORE GmbH, the setup of the case study in Section 6.2 is not included in this artifact.
+The rest of the document is organized as follows:
 1. [Environment Setup](#environment-setup)
 2. [How to run the experiments](#how-to-run-the-experiments)
 3. [Overview of the corresponding functions](#overview-of-the-corresponding-functions)